 The exact models of the historical artifacts exhibited in Miniaturk attract the attention of children the most.
 Apart from these models, there are many activity areas for children in the museum.
-For this reason, visiting Miniaturk is among the best activities to do with children in Istanbul.

 Things to See in Miniaturk Museum